On The Entropy of Continuous Flows With Uniformly Expansive Points and The Globalness of Shadowable Points With Gaps: Preliminaries

 We define the suspension flow of $f$ with roof $r$ as the flow $\phi_{\sigma}^t:X_r\to X_r$ induced by the translation $T_t(s,x)=(s+t,x)$.
 It is well known that the $h(\phi_{\sigma})=\log\#\mathcal{A}$.

 \emph{Expansivity}

-The first definition of expansivity is due to Bowen and Walters in \cite{bowen}.
+The first definition of expansivity for continuous flows is due to Bowen and Walters in \cite{bowen}.
 For their definition, singular points are topologically isolated.
 In \cite{komuro} Komuro defined another kind of expansivity whose most remarkable example is the Lorenz Attractor.
-Indeed, Komuro-Expansivity allows the existence of singular points.
+Indeed, Komuro-Expansivity allows the existence of singular points accumulated by regular orbits.
 It is well known that any Bowen-Walters-expansive flow is a Komuro-expasive flow and in absence of singularities the two definitions are equivalent.
 In this work we will always deal with Komuro-expansive flows and we will always call it expansive flows.

-We say that $\phi$ is an \textit{expansive flow} if for every $\eps>0$ there exists $\de>0$ such that if $d(\phi^t(x),\phi^{h(t)}(y))<\de$ for every $t\in \R$, and some $h\in Rep(\phi)$ then $y=\phi^t(z)$ with $z\in O(x)$ and $|t|<\eps$.
+We say that $\phi$ is an \textit{expansive flow} if for every $\eps>0$ there exists $\de>0$ such that if $d(\phi^t(x),\phi^{h(t)}(y))<\de$ for every $t\in \R$ and some $h\in Rep(\phi)$, then $y=\phi^t(z)$ with $z\in O(x)$ and $|t|<\eps$.

 \emph{Shadowing}